usmanmani1122/agoric-3-proposals-temp-fork/README.md

 This repo publishes an image of the synthetic agoric-3 chain with all proposals that have "passed" (defined in this repo as having a proposal number).

-The CI builds on every push to the trunk branch, (`main`), or a PR branch.
+The CI builds multiplatform images on every push to the trunk branch, (`main`), and for speed, only default worker platform images for PR branches.
 You can view all versions at https://github.com/agoric/agoric-3-proposals/pkgs/container/agoric-3-proposals/versions

-The versions built from the main branch are at: `ghcr.io/agoric/agoric-3-proposals:main`.
-For each PR, they're at a URL like `ghcr.io/agoric/agoric-3-proposals:pr-11`.
+The multiplatform versions built from the main branch are at: `ghcr.io/agoric/agoric-3-proposals:main`.
+For each PR, default worker platform images are at a URL like `ghcr.io/agoric/agoric-3-proposals:pr-11`.

 If you RUN this image, you'll get a working chain running `agd` until you terminate,